wrfhowell/electronic-health-record/README.md

 # Practice Fusion EHR Clone

-An interactive web clone of the Practice Fusion EHR — pixel-faithful UI with working user journeys (scheduling, charting, SOAP notes, tasks, messaging) backed by a small FastAPI + SQLite service seeded with demo data.
+An interactive web clone of the Practice Fusion EHR.
+Pixel-faithful UI with working user journeys (scheduling, charting, SOAP notes, tasks, messaging) backed by a small FastAPI + SQLite service seeded with demo data.

-Reference material lives in `practice_fusion_scrape/` (screenshots, layout JSON, per-step notes from the real app).

 ## Run it